itschip/natives/PHYSICS/AddRope.md

 When attached, Position<vector> does not matter
 When attached, Angle<vector> does not matter
 Rope Type:
-4 and bellow is a thick rope
+4 and below is a thick rope
 5 and up are small metal wires
 0 crashes the game
 Max_length - Rope is forced to this length, generally best to keep this the same as your rope length.